umhau/umhau.github.io/_posts/2021-11-11-minecraft-administration.md

 crontab -e
 ```

 Here, we're running the backup every day at 4AM.
 Hopefully no one's online then.
 If they are, they probably shouldn't be.
 Notice the `su` weirdness, BTW.
+If you set up the cron while a

 Also, this is running as the default (not-root) user.
 That way it has access to the ssh key you generated.